Updated April 2022

 (IF YOU HAVE THE OFFICIAL ANDROID TV INTERFACE, SCROLL DOWN TO “HOW TO UPDATE KODI FOR ANDROID TV” BELOW)

 Now that it’s in the Google Play Store, the process of updating the Kodi Android app is as easy as updating any other app.

-Assuming you have access to the Google Play Store, here are the simple steps you need to follow to update Kodi on Android TV Box.
+Assuming you have access to the Google Play Store, here are the simple steps you need to follow to update Kodi on an Android TV Box.

 Starting from your home launcher screen, you should see an icon for the Google Play Store or it may simply say “Store.”
 On the Ott TZ95 below, it’s shown as Google Store.

 If you can’t find anything that looks like the store on your home screen, another way to get to it is through your “All Apps” page.
 You can see the same icon in the middle row in the screenshot below.